Eiffage consortium wins Paris metro expansion contract - Les Echos

-PARIS (Reuters) - A consortium led by French construction group Eiffage has won one of the largest contracts, worth about 1.7 billion euros (£1.5 billion), in the planned expansion of the Paris metro network, business daily Les Echos reported on Tuesday.
+PARIS, Jan 16 (Reuters) - A consortium led by French construction group Eiffage has won one of the largest contracts, worth about 1.7 billion euros ($2.09 billion), in the planned expansion of the Paris metro network, business daily Les Echos reported on Tuesday.

 Eiffage and partners including construction firm Razel-Bec won the bid to build the first section of the future Line 16 of the Grand Paris metro, beating out a rival consortium led by Bouygues and Vinci, the paper said.